floconhome/knowledge-base/README.md

 - go to [help file](/files/am.help.txt)

 ## android getprop usage
+:bulb: I use it in shell script to get a specific value of an adroid prop, like firmware build version, target sdk version, abi list, and so son
 - just enter `getprop` in command line to list all actives/running props with its corresponding value; output example (extract):
 ```shell
 [ro.vendor.build.fingerprint]: [samsung/starltexx/starlte:10/QP1A.190711.020/G960FXXSHFUJ2:user/release-keys]